kristianmandrup/html5forms-rails/README.md

 //= require html5forms/dev/html5Forms
 ```

+#### Notes

-Note: *jscalendar*, *webforms2* and *modernizr* have been removed in order to keep the filecount down.
+* _jscalendar_ and _modernizr_ have been removed from html5forms in order to keep the filecount down.

+* Html5forms for Rails has not yet been tested.

+I have so far done a search and replace on `html5Forms.js`, substituting `../shared/js/` with `html5forms` but not sure how it resolves with respect to the asset pipeline.
+Please help debug and fix this!

 In your asset `application.css` manifest file, include the styles you need: